Professional wrestling strikes: Thumb to the throat

 A simple maneuver derived from the thumb chokehold having a wrestler drawing back a hand and striking the windpipe with only the thumb, sometimes while holding the opponent by the nape.
 Performed by wrestlers like Ernie Ladd.
 Others include Umaga who dubbed the move the Samoan Spike; the move would later be used by his nephew Solo Sikoa.
 Bad Luck Fale uses a variation, what is preceded by a choke-lift, called Grenade Terry Gordy used this as a move alongside the Thumb choke hold which he dubbed the Oriental Spike.
 Dabba-Kato also used this move during his WWE main roster tenure as Commander Azeez called the Nigerian Nail.

 Clothesline

-Tyson Dux (left) delivers a clothesline to Pepper Parks.
+Tyson Dux (left) delivering a clothesline to Pepper Parks.

 A move in which one wrestler runs toward another extending their arm out from the side of the body and parallel to the ground, hitting the opponent in the neck or chest, knocking them over.
 This move is often confused with a lariat.

 Josh Rogen clotheslines Eric Cairnie over the top rope and out of the ring.